ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: New XShell specific for the new RT, it leverages the new thread dispose feature.
 - NEW: New RT threads spawning API decoupling the thread stack from the thread_t structure as required in NUMA multicore devices.
 Old "create" API is still present and supported, long term it could be